Ralph Ineson: Television

+Ineson appeared in the music video for the 1996 song "My Kingdom" by Future Sound of London.
 He played the recurring character Chris Finch in the BBC comedy The Office.
 He starred as Donald Bamford in the sitcom Goodnight Sweetheart, as Zack in the soap opera Coronation Street, and played ex-soldier Sam Walker in the first series of Spooks.
 He played Luke Mullen in the BBC drama Playing the Field.
 He had a minor part in episode four of the first series of BBC drama This Life.
 He starred in Suburban Shootout, which aired on Paramount Comedy and Five.
-He played Frank Monk in series 7 of Waking The Dead in the episode "Wounds".
+He played Frank Monk in series 7 of Waking the Dead in the episode "Wounds".
 He played Dagmer Cleftjaw in the second season of HBO's Game of Thrones.
 He also appeared in an Imperial Leather advert as a fireman.

-Ineson had a minor role in the fifth and sixth series of BBC drama Waterloo Road in 2009 playing the role of Jon Fry.
+Ineson had a minor role in the fifth and sixth series of BBC drama Waterloo Road in 2009 playing the role of John Fry.
 He had a small role in an episode of Channel 4 comedy The IT Crowd, as Paul, a buttock-kissing masseur, in the series four episode "Something Happened".
 In the 2012 ITV Titanic mini-series he played Steward Hart.
 In 2016, he appeared in the third season of the BBC Two series Peaky Blinders, playing the part of Connor Nutley.
+He has also appeared in the HBO series Chernobyl, and in The Dark Crystal: Age of Resistance for Netflix.